composewell/streamly/design/inlining.md

 #define INLINE_LATE   INLINE [0]
 ```

+## Low Level `fromStreamD/toStreamD` Fusion

-* The combinators in `Streamly.Prelude` are defined in terms of combinators in
+The combinators in `Streamly.Prelude` are defined in terms of combinators in
-  `Streamly.Streams.StreamD` (Direct style streams) or
+`Streamly.Streams.StreamD` (Direct style streams) or `Streamly.Streams.StreamK`
-  `Streamly.Streams.StreamK` (CPS style streams).
-We convert the stream from
+(CPS style streams).
+We convert the stream from `StreamD` to `StreamK`
-  `StreamD` to `StreamK` representation or vice versa in some cases.
-In the
+representation or vice versa in some cases.

-  first inlining phase we expand these combinators and apply the rewrite rules
+In the first inlining phase (INLINE_EARLY or INLINE) we expand
+the combinators in `Streamly.Prelude` into
+fromStreamD/fromStreamK/toStreamD/toStreamK and combinators defined in StreamD
+or StreamK modules.
+Once we do that fromStreamD/toStreamD get exposed and we
-  to rewrite transformations like `fromStreamK . toStreamK` to `id`.
-A plain
+can apply rewrite rules to rewrite transformations like `fromStreamK .
-  `INLINE` pragma is usually enough to achieve that.
+toStreamK` to `id`.
+A plain `INLINE` pragma is usually enough on combinators in
+`Streamly.Prelude`.

 ```
 {-# RULES "fromStreamK/toStreamK fusion"
   forall s. toStreamK (fromStreamK s) = s #-}
 ```

+Also, we have to prevent fromStreamK and toStreamK themselves from inlining in
+this phase so that rewrite rules can be applied on them, therefore, we annotate
+these functions with `INLINE_LATE`.

+## Fallback Rules

-* In some cases, if the operation could not fuse we want to use a fallback
+In some cases, if the operation could not fuse we want to use a fallback
 rewrite rule in the next phase.
 For such cases we use the INLINE_EARLY phase
 for the first rewrite and the INLINE_NORMAL phase for the fallback rules.

 The fallback rules make sure that if we could not fuse the direct style
 operations then better use the CPS style operation, because unfused direct
 style would have worse performance than the CPS style ops.

 ```
 {-# INLINE_EARLY unfoldr #-}